Unity-Technologies/com.unity.cli-project-setup/README.md

 }
 ```

-2. Add the Unity command line option `-executemethod Editor.Setup` to this invokation as well.
+2. Add the Unity command line option `-executemethod Editor.Setup` to your invokation of either Unity or UTR.
 This will ensure that the `Setup()` method in the package's `Editor` class is executed when the test project is opened, ensuring the CLI options you specified in step one are correctly applied.
 3. Add the CLI options you need for your specific project configuration to your invokation of either Unity or UTR.

 ### Examples using the Unity CLI Project Setup options